 Armenian cathedral with extraordinary Persian-Christian fusion frescoes in the Jolfa quarter

-What is the best time of year to visit attractions in Iran?
+When is the best season to visit attractions in Iran?

 Spring (March-May) and autumn (September-November) offer the best weather, mild temperatures, and beautiful light.
 Nowruz (Persian New Year in March) brings crowds but a magical atmosphere.